Sedley Baptist Church

 A. Election

-The Deacons shall consist of at least nine (9) members who shall be elected individually by secret ballot by the Church for a three (3) year term, with one third (1/3) of the number elected each year.
+The Deacons shall consist of at least nine (9) members who shall be elected individually by secret ballot by the Church, as described in Article VI, M. Deacon Selection Committee, for a three (3) year term, with one third (1/3) of the Deacons being elected each year.
 The number of deacons serving can be adjusted according to the needs of the congregation as recommended by the deacon body.
-After the completion of the term to which elected, no Deacon shall be eligible for reelection until after a lapse of one (1) year.
+After the completion of the term to which elected, no Deacon shall be eligible for reelection until after a lapse of at least one (1) year.
 (Ref.
-Deacon Selection Committee, Art.VI Sect.1 Para.P)
+Deacon Selection Committee, Art.VI Sect.1 Para.M) The Deacon Selection List will be created by the active church members, in good standing, and after prayerful consideration, submit three (3) candidates for Deacon, and signed by the member submitting those names.
+These ballots are to be put in a locked box established for that purpose.
+Voting will begin at the 3rd Quarterly Conference (2nd Sunday in July) and will continue through the 2nd Sunday in August of the same year.
+(Reference Deacon Selection Committee, Article VI, Section 1, Paragraph M.)

 B. Qualifications